JoshuaKGoldberg/create/packages/site/src/content/docs/faqs.md

 - Template Repositories don't support post-clone actions; `create` allows for sending network requests and running shell scripts
 - Template Repositories always operate at the scale of a full repository; `create` provides more granular APIs for areas of features (Blocks and Presets)

+### Hygen

+[Hygen](https://hygen.io) is web ecosystem tool for defining generators to automate common file system tasks.
+It encourages building your own generators that include templates built with the [EJS](https://ejs.co) embedded JavaScript templating engine.
+Hygen templates can have conditional rendering, embedded JavaScript, and injected shell scripts.

+`create` takes a different architectural approach than Hygen:

+- Hygen templates are imperative descriptions of files and frontmatter; `create` groups areas into blocks
+- Hygen templates heavily build on EJS and do not have type-safe options; `create` has options explicitly defined with Zod schemas
+- `create` Blocks describe their own outputs and additions to other Blocks, allowing them to be individually toggled

 ### Plop

-[Plop](https://github.com/plopjs/plop) is another web ecosystem tool for defining repository templates.
+[Plop](https://github.com/plopjs/plop) is web ecosystem tool for defining repository templates.
 Like `create`, it allows defining templates for generated files.

-However, `create` has several key differences from Plop:
+`create` has several key differences from Plop:

 - Plop is built around an imperative "actions" API for adding files, as opposed to `create`'s managing of outputs
 - Plop only supports file creation, not other actions such as setting repository GitHub systems